What is primary hyperparathyroidism?

-While the parathyroid glands control the levels of calcium and phosphorus and Vitamin D in the body, the main trigger for the release or production of PTH is the level of calcium in the blood.
+The parathyroid glands control the levels of calcium and phosphorus and vitamin D in the body.
+The main trigger for the release or production of PTH is the level of calcium in the blood.
 PTH helps regulate the amount of calcium in the body.
-If your calcium becomes too low, PTH helps bring more into your blood.
+If your calcium level becomes too low, PTH helps bring more calcium into your blood.
 It does this by increasing the reabsorption of calcium from the intestines and from the bones.
-PTH also reduces the amount of calcium lost in the urine and taking calcium from the bones.
+PTH also reduces the amount of calcium lost in the urine and prevents the body from taking calcium from your bones.

 Your parathyroid glands are normally very small.
 They are generally about the size of a single grain of rice.
-However, sometimes one or more becomes enlarged.
+Sometimes, one or more of the glands becomes enlarged.
 It then produces too much PTH.
 In other cases, a growth on one of these glands can cause it to produce increased amounts of PTH.

 Too much PTH leads to too much calcium in your blood.
 This condition is called hypercalcemia.
 It can cause a variety of symptoms, including: